jq-ln/ObsidiAnswer/SETUP.md

 - `styles.css` - UI styling

 ## Plugin location:
-`vault/.obsidian/plugins/obsidian-rag-plugin/`
+`vault/.obsidian/plugins/obsidianswer/`

 ## After running build:sync:
 1. Open Obsidian
 2. Go to Settings → Community Plugins
-3. Find "RAG Knowledge Assistant" and enable it
+3. Find "ObsidiAnswer" and enable it
 4. Configure your OpenAI API key in the plugin settings
 5. The plugin will auto-index your vault on startup